 I’d like for everybody to thoughtfully pitch in with their opinion.
 Everybody’s circumstance is different, which is why it’s important to listen to as many different perspectives as possible.

 There is no perfect answer.

 Cashing Out Of Stocks To Buy Real Estate

 The reasons why I’m wondering whether to cash out of stocks and buy real estate are due to the following:

 1) We’ve recovered all our funny money gains.

-The S&P 500 and the NASDAQ are sitting at record-highs in 2021.
+The S&P 500 and the NASDAQ are sitting at record-highs.
 My House Fund, consisting of stocks and bonds, went from about $2 million down to $1.6 million during the March 2020 correction.
 It now is back up to $3+ million for a $1.4 swing.
 I’m sure many of you have seen similar percentage magnitudes of recovery if you calculate recent trough to peak levels in your portfolio.